ylyma/tp/docs/team/nabonitasen.md

 Given below are my contributions to the project.

 * **New Feature**: Added the ability to bookmark/unbookmark users.
     * What it does: allows the user to bookmark/unbookmark specific applicants of their choice, and list all bookmarked applicants.
+(List function later enhanced by Amy)
     * Justification: This feature improves the product significantly because a user may want to take special note of certain applicants or may require a way to sigal which applicants have already been chosen to be a TA.
-    * Credits: List function later refactored by Amy.
+    * Highlights: This feature's development involved creating new data structures for bookmarking, extending the user interface, and ensuring seamless integration with existing application features.

 * **New Feature**: Added an initial view command to display a singular applicant.
     * What it does: allows the user to view a singular applicant.